 In 1911, he was promoted Captain and represented the Canadian Field Artillery in Britain.
-On return to Canada he resumed his studies, gaining a Master of Science and Electrical Engineering degree.
-He lectured at McGill in hydro-electrical subjects during 1912 – 1913, later entering private practice.
+On return to Canada, he resumed his studies, gaining a Master of Science and Electrical Engineering degree.
+He lectured at McGill in hydro-electrical subjects from 1912 – 1913, later entering private practice.
 On 28 May 1913, he was promoted Major and appointed to command the 3rd Battery.

 In September 1914, he was appointed to command the 4th Battery and embarked for England, arriving in France on 9 February 1915.
 In April, he was wounded during the second battle of Ypres and invalided to England.
 In October, he transferred to the 2nd Division Artillery, returning to the front in January 1916 with the 6th Howitzer Brigade.
 He commanded the 21st Howitzer Battery, was promoted to Lieutenant-Colonel and given command of the 11th Brigade, Canadian Field Artillery.

-In July 1916, he was seconded to the Canadian Corps Headquarters as Counter-Battery Officer.
+In July 1916, he was seconded to the Canadian Corps Headquarters as counter-battery Officer.
 He was awarded the Distinguished Service Order for devising innovative techniques, new equipment and the use of aircraft to locate enemy guns.
-His near perfect barrage at Valenciennes, where he incorporated the use of smoke and accurate use of counter-fire while taking particular care to reduce collateral damage, remain a classic example of the gunners’ art.
-He was credited with the invention of the “Box Barrage”, although he professed it to be more the result of evolution rather than invention.
-For these and other actions he was thrice Mentioned-in-Dispatches and appointed Companion of the Order of the Bath.
+His near-perfect barrage at Valenciennes, where he incorporated smoke and accurate use of counter-fire while taking particular care to reduce collateral damage, remains a classic example of the gunners’ art.
+He was credited with the invention of the “Box Barrage,” although he professed it to be more the result of evolution than an invention.
+For these and other actions, he was thrice Mentioned-in-Dispatches and appointed Companion of the Order of the Bath.

 During the final months of the war, at the battle of Soissons, he was again wounded.
 On his return to Canada, he was appointed to the Permanent Force.